volfegan/Asteroid_game_with_physics/README.md

-# Asteroid game minimal working physics using GJK Algorithm for collision detection
+# Asteroid game with minimal physics